DeusEge/Zapret-Installer-Script/README.md

 ```
 ## Delete Script

-Following command will delete script and its logs without changing the changes script made before.
+The following command removes the script and its logs.
+It does not revert any changes made during installation.

 ```bash
 sudo rm -rf /var/lib/zapret_dot
 ```